-Where extended school activities are provided and managed by the school, this Child Protection and Safeguarding policy and procedures will apply.
-When pupils attend off-site activities and provision including day, residential, work-related learning placements and other alternative provision we will ensure that we obtain the same written assurances.

-We will ensure that attendance at alternative or off-site provision for pupils that remain on the school roll is monitored in the same way as other pupils.
-If vulnerable pupils or pupils that may present a level of risk to them or others are allocated alternative or other off-site provision, the school will discuss these issues with the provider to ensure that appropriate safeguarding measures and liaison between settings is effective.

-In the same way the DSL will discuss such concerns with Educational Visits Coordinators and visit leaders at the visit planning stage.
+- 335. Where extended school activities are provided and managed by the school, this Child Protection and Safeguarding policy and procedures will apply. - 336.
+When pupils attend off-site activities and provision including day, residential, work-related learning placements and other alternative provision we will ensure that we obtain the same written assurances. - 337.
+We will ensure that attendance at alternative or off-site provision for pupils that remain on the school roll is monitored in the same way as other pupils. - 338.
+If vulnerable pupils or pupils that may present a level of risk to them or others are allocated alternative or other off-site provision, the school will discuss these issues with the provider to ensure that appropriate safeguarding measures and liaison between settings is effective. - 339.
+In the same way the DSL will discuss such concerns with Educational Visits Coordinators and visit leaders at the visit planning stage. - 340.
 The school will follow the appropriate ERYC (or equivalent) planning and risk assessment procedures for all educational visits and activities.

-Appendix 1 - Categories of Abuse
+Appendix 1 - Categories of Abuse, Neglect and Exploitation

-All staff should be aware that abuse, neglect, and safeguarding issues are rarely standalone events that can be covered by one definition or label.
+All staff should be aware that abuse, exploitation and neglect, and safeguarding issues are rarely standalone events that can be covered by one definition or label.
 In most cases multiple issues will overlap with one another.